xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 \end{array}
 $$

 As we noted in Section 4.3.2, this grammar is ambiguous because it does not resolve the dangling-else ambiguity.
 To simplify the discussion, let us consider an abstraction of this grammar, where i stands for if expr then, e stands for else, and a stands for “all other productions.”
-We can then write the grammar, with augmenting production S’\to S, as
+We can then write the grammar, with augmenting production S'\to S, as

 $$
 \begin{array}{ll}
-S’&\to S                  \\\tag{4.67}
+S'&\to S                  \\\tag{4.67}
 S &\to i S e S | i S | a
 \end{array}
 $$